Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Monte Carlo simulations

 The next step is to demonstrate that the above assertion on $c_{0}$ as a scaling factor for the influence of magnetic dipolar interactions can effectively solve controversial results in the literature.
-With this purpose in mind, we decided to tackle the $T_{B}$ \textit{vs.} $c$ problem based on its central role amongst theoretical-nanoparticle problems as to dipolar interaction concerns.
+With this purpose in mind, we decided to tackle the $T_{B}$ \textit{vs.} $c$ problem based on its central role amongst theoretical-nanoparticle problems as to dipolar interaction effects.

-Our procedure consists on comparing the $T_{B}(c)$ data for different types of particles, in order to study the different trends reported in the literature.
+Our procedure consists of comparing the $T_{B}(c)$ data for different types of particles, in order to study the different trends reported in the literature.
 We represent the particle types by their corresponding $c_{0}$-values, and examine their magnetic behaviour both as a function of $c$ and $c/c_{0}$.
-Since experimental data is usually subjected to uncontrolled secondary effects (polidispersity \cite{wang_apl2009}, aggregation \cite{hoppe_jpcc2008}) that might mask the influence of the dipolar interactions, we have used a Monte Carlo technique that allowed us to perfectly control the characteristics of the sample and hence to be sure about the nature of the different $T_{B}$ data.
-The computational procedure is the same as described in Ref. \cite{serantes_prb2010}, and the results are presented in the usual reduced temperature units $t=k_{B}T/2KV$. $T_{B}$ is roughly evaluated as the maximum of the \textit{zero field cooling} (ZFC) curves under a low applied field $H=100~Oe$, as usual, and hence to obtain the $T_{B}$ \textit{vs.} $c$ data we simulated ZFC processes for a systematic variation of $\Delta{c}=2.5\%$.
+Since experimental data is usually subjected to uncontrolled secondary effects (polydispersity \cite{wang_apl2009}, aggregation \cite{hoppe_jpcc2008}) that might mask the influence of the dipolar interactions, we have used a Monte Carlo technique that allowed us to perfectly control the characteristics of the sample and hence to be sure about the nature of the different $T_{B}$ data.
+The computational procedure is the same as described in Ref. \cite{serantes_prb2010}, and the results are presented in the usual reduced temperature units $t=k_{B}T/2KV$. $T_{B}$ is roughly evaluated as the maximum of the \textit{zero field cooling} (ZFC) curves under a low applied field $H=100~Oe$, as usual, and hence to obtain the $T_{B}$ \textit{vs.} $c$ data we simulated ZFC processes for a systematic variation of $\Delta{c}$ in steps of $2.5\%$.
+It is important to be aware that $T_{B}$ does not correspond exactly to the peak of the ZFC curve, but has a smaller value (see e.g. I. J. Bruvera \textit{et al.} \cite{bruvera_jap2015} for an insightful discussion); the choice of the peak was made for the sake of simplicity, since our arguments are applicable to all features of the ZFC/FC curves.